-The Board is currently comprised of four (4) directors being Aubrey Eveleigh, Brian Davey, Barry Allan and Kenneth Stowe.
+The Board is currently comprised of six (6) directors being Brian Bosse, Donald Bubar, Dr. Francis Dubé, Greg Fenton, Frank Klees and Eric Wallman.
 Messrs.
-Davey, Allan and Stowe are independent within the meaning of NI 58-101.
-Mr. Eveleigh is not independent as he is an officer of the Corporation and thereby has a "material relationship" with the Corporation.
+Fenton, Klees and Wallman are independent within the meaning of NI 58-101.
+Messr.
+Bosse, Bubar and Dubé are not independent as they are officers of the Corporation and thereby have a "material relationship" with the Corporation.

 The Board believes that it functions independently of management and reviews its procedures on an ongoing basis to ensure that it is functioning independently of management.
 The Board meets without management present, as circumstances require.
 When conflicts arise, interested parties are precluded from voting on matters in which they may have an interest.
-In light of the suggestions contained in National Policy 58-201 - Corporate Governance Guidelines, the Board convenes meetings, as deemed necessary, of the independent directors, at which non-independent directors and members of management are not in attendance.
+In light of the suggestions contained in National Policy 58-201 - Corporate Governance Guidelines, the Board convenes meetings, as deemed necessary, of the independent directors, at which non- independent directors and members of management are not in attendance.